jaaufauvre/philips-hue-auto-config/README.md

 The program will:

-1. Load and check the JSON configuration
+1. Load and check the input configuration
 2. Search for the Hue Bridge
 3. Create a Bridge user and authentication key
 4. Delete bridge resources (if any)